leandrocp/live_view_demos/CONTRIBUTING.md

-# Contributing to Phoenix LiveView Collection
+# Contributing to Phoenix LiveView Demos

-## Collection
+## Tweets

-To submit a new entry to the collection, edit the file [collection.yml](https://github.com/leandrocp/phoenix_live_view_collection/blob/main/collection.yml) and add a new tweet URL like so:
+To submit a new tweet to the collection, edit the file [collection.yml](https://github.com/leandrocp/phoenix_live_view_collection/blob/main/collection.yml) and add a new tweet URL like so:

 ```yaml